 Before accepting any settlement offer, they’ll review it with you.
 If it doesn’t seem a fair amount, your solicitor could go back and negotiate for more on your behalf.

-If you are now thinking of beginning a compensation claim for an accident with an emergency vehicle, please call us on 0800 6524 881 to begin.
+If you are now thinking of starting a compensation claim for an accident with an emergency vehicle, please call us on 0800 6524 881 to begin.
 A No Win No Fee solicitor could begin working for you right away.